-The implementing jurisdiction's sector-based crediting program must include a framework and mechanisms for managing and mitigating activity-shifting leakage and market-shifting leakage and for detecting and accounting for any residualremaining leakage outside the implementing jurisdiction's borders.
+The implementing jurisdiction's sector-based crediting program must include a framework and mechanisms for managing and mitigating activity-shifting leakage and market-shifting leakage and for detecting and accounting for any residual remaining leakage outside the implementing jurisdiction's borders.
 This must include a demonstration that drivers, agents, and causes of deforestation are directly addressed by the program within the implementing jurisdiction's geographic boundaries.
-This could include a demonstration of production of crops and livestock at a business-as-usual rate or accelerated rate accompanied by simultaneous lower deforestation and forest degradation rates.
-This could also include a demonstration of no increase in production of extractive industry such as mining, timber, or oil and gas extraction accompanied by simultaneous lower deforestation rates.
+Since drivers of deforestation are by and large economic drivers, demonstrating how economic activities driving deforestation in the implementing jurisdiction have been either replaced with more sustainable economic activities, or improved in their sustainability, is important in assessing and transparently estimating leakage.
+This could include a demonstration of production of crops and livestock at a business-asusual rate or accelerated rate accompanied by simultaneous lower deforestation and forest degradation rates.
+This could also include a demonstration of no increase in production of extractive industry such as mining, timber, or oil and gas extraction accompanied by simultaneous lower deforestation and forest degradation rates.
+Policies or measures implemented to reduce deforestation must be described in the sector plan specified in Chapter 3 and must comply with the Social and Environmental Safeguards specified in Chapter 10.